 The applicant must meet the requirements of the Regulations and conditions attached to the permit to develop.
-Even though an applicant may receive a municipal development permit, the applicant is responsible for ensuring compliance with all relevant federal and provincial legislation, regulations, policies and guidelines prior to commencing a land use or development.
+Note that, even though an applicant may receive a municipal development permit, the applicant is responsible for ensuring compliance with all relevant federal and provincial legislation, regulations, policies and guidelines prior to commencing a land use or development approved under these Development Regulations.
 Council may require proof of compliance with federal or provincial requirements before issuing municipal approval.